rhardih/lazy-images-rails/README.md

 ## Styling the placeholder

-The placeholder image is a simple graphic of a mountain and a moon.
+The default [placeholder image](https://github.com/rhardih/lazy-images-rails/blob/master/app/assets/images/placeholder.svg) is a simple graphic of a mountain and a moon.
 Both have been supplied with targetable classes for individual styling.
 Create a custom rule with these classes, e.g.:

 ```css
   .rli-placeholder {